openlawteam/tribute-subgraph/README.md

 Each adapter, and extension contract should have it's own subgraph.
 To create a new subgraph for a new adapter or extension contract, create a new folder in the `subgraphs` directory with the contract name.

-Take a look at The Graph's [documentation](https://thegraph.com/docs/developer/create-subgraph-hosted) on how to create a subgraph, also check out the current examples in the subgraphs directory.
+Take a look at The Graph's [documentation](https://thegraph.com/docs/developer/create-subgraph-hosted) on how to write a subgraph, also check out the current examples in the subgraphs directory.

 ## Subgraph Deployment